 Slow juicers like this Hurom are better at extracting leafy greens compared with conventional centrifugal juicers.

 Most blenders—save for handheld, immersion blenders—look and work the same way with a container to hold the ingredients and a main body where the motor is.
 Unlike juicers, which mostly only create juice, they are pretty multifunctional.
-Blenders not only make smoothies, they can also blend soups, crush ice or churn out nut milks.
+Blenders not only make smoothies, but they can also blend soups, crush ice or churn out nut milk.

-The WMF personal blender is smaller than a conventional full-sized blender, and is great for smaller households.
+The WMF personal blender is smaller than a conventional full-sized blender and is great for smaller households.